NKRisu/special-dollop/README.md

 - Rudimentary session handling
 - Automatic field population
 - Automatic hour calculation and conversion
-- 5-days of logging
+- 5-days of logging, and
+- monthly logging by the week
-- Work over month borders
+- Based on weeks, works over month borders
 - Lunch break deduction

 ## To-Do list

 for functions, most likely trying to add following:
+- Combining weekly and monthly datas
-- Whole month long logging
+- weekly logging for whole month
 - Database functionality
 - login, and
 - logout